Redpoint Logo

 Many marketers are stymied from keeping pace with an omnichannel customer journey for the simple reason they lack a unified customer profile.
 It’s one thing to have an offer ready the moment a customer appears in a channel; it’s quite another to have the right offer.
 This capability requires a single view of the customer, a persistently updated and instantly accessible golden record that includes customer data of every source and type – structured, unstructured, and semi-structured.
 A golden record is the foundation for creating hyper-personalized experiences relevant to the entire customer experience.

 With a single customer view, marketing knows everything there is to know about a customer, allowing them to infuse context into engagement and show they recognize a customer’s preferences and behavior.
-An enterprise-grade customer data platform (CDP) solves identity resolution by ingesting and processing all types and sources of customer data to produce a full representation of an individual customer.
+An enterprise-grade CDP solves identity resolution by ingesting and processing all types and sources of customer data to produce a full representation of an individual customer.
 This real-time capability increases customer understanding across online and offline touchpoints across unknown-to-known stages of a customer proxy, or record.

 Real-Time Decisioning Keeps Pace with the Customer